Dansby Swanson Player Props: Cubs vs. Pirates

 Dansby Swanson At The Plate

-- Swanson is hitting .257 with 13 doubles, two triples, six home runs and 34 walks.
+- Swanson has 13 doubles, two triples, six home runs and 35 walks while hitting .265.

+- Among the qualified hitters, he ranks 62nd in batting average, while his on-base percentage ranks 37th and he is 109th in slugging.

-- Swanson has an RBI in 19 of 65 games this season, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in one contest.
+- Swanson has an RBI in 20 of 66 games this season, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in one contest.

-- In 33.8% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (9.2%).
+- He has scored a run in 23 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.